| Narandera being on the high road from Sydney to the

 companies, each one possessing a band, helped to enliven the

+town.
 The Government have reserved 90 acres of

 land, centrally located, for the purpose of a public park; the boon